aziis98/website-2023/src/pages/articles/nextstep-steve-jobs-video.md

 ### Figma's Components

-The only program that really put some thought in this I know from today is [Figma](https://www.figma.com/) (a vector drawing tool).
+The only program that really put some thought in this I know today is [Figma](https://www.figma.com/) (a vector drawing tool).
 It has the concept of _components_ that can be instanced many times in the page, the great thing is that single instances can also be modified in-place without loosing linking.

 I think Figma does some (crazy) diffing to track changes between the parent component and the single instances as one can modify the original component and the single instances separately and changes gets merged very well (in their last update they also introduced a feature for comparing changes between the parent component and the single instances).